-- #35: The Extreme'' has a Inverted Trop.
+- #25: The Extreme inverts this.
 Cassie, in fly morph, says that Visser Three would stink to a human, but her fly brain thinks he smells pretty good.

 - In Warrior Cats, the feline characters believe that humans smell, and even once the main character earns his place in the Clan (since he was born as a house cat), other cats still occasionally insult him by saying he smells like humans.